Why Senseair's flammable refrigerant sensor is chosen

 Thirdly, ultra-low power consumption.

 This is the property of LED itself.
 In the case of a lamp, when a current is applied, the filament is first heated before it emits light, taking several hundred milliseconds before the lamp emits light.
-In contrast, LED that is used in Senseair's R32 sensors emits light within hundreds of microseconds after the current is applied.
+In contrast, LED that is used in Senseair's flammable refrigerant sensors emits light within hundreds of microseconds after the current is applied.
 Since there is no need for heating, the power consumption can be greatly reduced.

 Fourthly, features of compact in size and high accuracy, which are achieved based on Senseair's unique technique.